yifan-hou/hybrid_servoing/experiments/README.md

 # Dependency

 # How to use
+## 1. Generate Jacobian using Matlab Coder
-1. If the example has an entry under the `example/` folder, it means we use matlab symbolic derivation to compute its jacobian.
+If the example has an entry under the `example/` folder, it means we use matlab symbolic derivation to compute its jacobian.
 To use the jacobian function in c++, we need to use Matlab Coder to compile it into a c++ library.

+Use the following settings in Matlab Coder:
-double precision
+1. Double precision
-use `example_name_control.m` to auto detect input types.
+2. Use `example_name_control.m` under the corresponding folder under `example/` to auto detect input types.
-If you have ` fatal error: tmwtypes.h: No such file or directory`, copy `matlabroot\extern\include\tmwtypes.h` to your project folder.
+3. When you use the generated code in your C++ project, if you have ` fatal error: tmwtypes.h: No such file or directory`, copy `matlabroot\extern\include\tmwtypes.h` to your project folder.

+## 2.